Westgate · Exit Guide

 Consider selling this year's points first.

 Exiting the contract ends future maintenance fees but you typically walk away with zero.
-Selling this year's westgate points before the exit converts an asset that would otherwise be forfeit into $1,100–$2,750 cash at a typical Westgate allocation.
+Selling this year's points before the exit converts an asset that would otherwise be forfeit into $1,100–$2,750 cash at a typical Westgate allocation.

 If you're definitely exiting, do both: sell the final year's points, then start the brand-direct exit process.
 The two don't conflict — you still own the contract at the time of sale.

-The Westgate Legacy program process
+The exit process

 Step-by-step: how to exit Westgate the right way.